-There is growing political awareness that enabling non-traditional learners to access higher education is central to the achievement of lifelong learning.
-Most countries have taken measures to increase the participation of students with a lower socio-economic status, including financial incentives.
+There is growing political awareness that enabling non-traditional learners to access higher education is central to the

-24% of the adult population in Europe (25-64 years old) have high (i.e. tertiary level) educational attainment, which is far behind both the US and Japan with (40%).
+24% of the adult population in Europe (25-64 years old) have high (i.e. tertiary level) educational attainment, which is far behind both the US and Japan with 40%.